sylvainroussy/NeoBlogs/checkYourCrawler/README.md

 Then, I have to check the rules:

-1. No URL_ACCEPTED came from a rejected Url
+1. No rejected page (marked with only label :Page) has outgoing links :

 ```
 MATCH (n)-->() WHERE labels(n) = ['Page']